bus driving on the road

-Just Compensation for Your Damages Due to a Bus Accident in Beachwood, Ohio
+Just Compensation For Your Damages Due To A Bus Accident In Beachwood, Ohio

 In Cleveland, many individuals utilize buses daily for their transportation needs.
 Every morning, school buses are packed with children and RTA buses are filled with commuters heading to work.
 Visitors to the city pile into local trolleys for guided tours and others arrive via Greyhound.

 Passengers routinely rely on bus companies daily, but one simple mistake could have a serious impact on the lives of those on board.
-Our Ohio bus accident lawyers at Karp Steiger are ready to assist bus accident victims, so please reach out today.
+Our Ohio bus accident lawyers at Karp Steiger, are ready to assist bus accident victims, so please reach out today.

-What is a Bus Accident?
+What Is A Bus Accident?

 A bus accident refers to any collision, incident, or event involving a bus that results in property damage, injuries, or loss of life.
 Bus accidents can involve different types of buses, such as public transit buses, school buses, charter buses, tour buses, or commercial buses.
 They can happen on city streets, highways, or other roadways.

-What is Ohio’s Common Carrier Law?
+What Is Ohio’s Common Carrier Law?

 A common carrier refers to an individual or business that has obtained a license to transport passengers in exchange for payment.
 Both state and federal laws have strict regulations in place for most common carriers.
 These laws set a high standard, known as a duty of care, which requires carriers to prioritize the safety of their passengers.